kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 }
 ```

-For simplicity, we didn’t focus on ability for the proposer to leave the TCR.
+For simplicity, we didn’t focus on the proposer's ability to leave the TCR.
 The only way to remove the listing is to challenge it.
-Also, proposer has no way to recover her stake: it is either stay locked in TCR along with the listing or will be seized in case it will be challenged.
+Also, the proposer has no way to recover her stake: it is either stay locked in TCR along with the listing or will be seized in case it will be challenged.

 ### Front-end